MetPX/sarracenia/doc/source.rst

 files (and 60 million is very likely too many) it will just crash and refuse to work.
 These are just inherent limitations of watching directories, no matter how it is done.

-With sr_post, the program that puts the file anywhere in the arbitrarily deep tree tells the pump (which will tell subscribers) exactly where to look.
+With sr_post, the program that puts the file anywhere in the arbitrarily deep tree[1]_ tells the pump (which will tell subscribers) exactly where to look.
 There are no system limits to worry about.
 That’s how dd.weather.gc.ca works, and notifications are sub-second, with 60 million files on the disk.
 It is much more efficient, in general, to do direct